Working Papers

 Abstract:

 Topic models are a simple and popular tool for the statistical analysis of textual data.
 Their identification and estimation is typically enabled by assuming the existence of anchor words; that is, words that are exclusive to specific topics.
 In this paper we show that the existence of anchor words is statistically testable: there exists a hypothesis test with correct size that has nontrivial power.
 This means that the anchor-word assumption cannot be viewed simply as a convenient normalization.
-Central to our results is a simple characterization of when a column-stochastic matrix with known nonnegative rank admits a \emph{separable} factorization.
+Central to our results is a simple characterization of when a column-stochastic matrix with known nonnegative rank admits a separable factorization.
 We test for the existence of anchor words in two different datasets derived from the transcripts of the meetings of the Federal Open Market Committee (FOMC) - the body of the Federal Reserve System that sets monetary policy in the United States - and reject the null hypothesis that anchor words exist in one of them.

-Robust Machine Learning Algorithms for Text Analysis (with José Luis Montiel Olea, and James Nesbit)
+Robust Machine Learning Algorithms for Text Analysis

 [Paper] [Online Appendix] [Code]